 - Maximize contributions

 - Check this box to increase all contributions to the maximum allowed each year.
-This will include future years that qualify for catch-up contributions.
-The annual maximum for 2020 is $19,500.
-When you reach age 50 or over, a 'catch-up' provision increases the maximum by an additional $6,500.
+This will include future years that qualify for catch-up contributions. **403B_ANNUAL_LIMITS**

 - Expected rate of return

 - The annual rate of return for your 403(b) account.
 This calculator assumes that your return is compounded annually and your deposits are made monthly.
 The actual rate of return is largely dependent on the types of investments you select.
 The Standard & Poor's 500® (S&P 500®) for the 10 years ending December 31st 2020, had an annual compounded rate of return of 13.8%, including reinvestment of dividends.
 From January 1, 1971 to December 31st 2020, the average annual compounded rate of return for the S&P 500®, including reinvestment of dividends, was approximately 10.8% (source: www.spglobal.com).
 Since 1970, the highest 12-month return was 61% (June 1982 through June 1983).
 The lowest 12-month return was -43% (March 2008 to March 2009).
 Savings accounts at a financial institution may pay as little as 0.25% or less but carry significantly lower risk of loss of principal balances.